 Industry connections and resources

 As a Melbourne Polytechnic student, you will have access to our wide range of facilities.
 These include our library resources, student services, computer labs and sport/recreation facilities.

 Melbourne Polytechnic is an approved Skills for Education and Employment (SEE) provider.
 This course is an Austudy/Abstudy and Centrelink/Department of Human Services approved course for job seekers.

-Assessment is ongoing and continuous, focussing on the process of learning as well as the competencies stated in the modules of the CGEA.
+Assessment is continuous and ongoing.
+It focuses on the process of learning as well as the competencies stated in the modules.

 DepartmentBridging and Prep

 370 nominal hours.
 If you have not completed your Certificate in the six-month period, you can apply to extend or continue your studies.